-Years in Cattle Business: Survey respondents have been in the business for an average of 40 years.
+Years in Cattle Business: Survey respondents have been in the business for an average of 39 years.

 Bull Breeds for Cows: Angus and Brangus bulls were most frequently used on cows (Figure 5).
 Some ranchers indicated using more than one breed.

 Culled Cows: South Florida ranchers, on average, culled 8% of their cow herd each year.

 Limitations to Reproduction: Producers ranked nutrition as the most significant limitation to reproduction, followed by management and parasites.

 Bull Selection: Surveyors ranked 12 attributes they used to select bulls.
 Birth weight was the most important attribute, followed by bull price.
 Weaning weight ranked third.

 Heifer Management: Fifty-six percent (56%) of ranchers did not expose heifers to bulls at a date prior to the mature cow herd.
 Sixty-nine percent (69%) of operations managed their herd replacements separately from the mature cow herd.